techidaily/site-facebook/source/_posts/an-insiders-guide-to-decoding-fb-symbol-meanings.md

  While you can only choose one feeling or activity to sit alongside your name on the post, the range of options here is honestly impressive and can benefit more than your personal posts.

- If[Facebook's whitelisting feature](https://www.makeuseof.com/what-is-facebook-whitelisting/) interests you, for example, exploring this list of Facebook symbols and their meanings can give you ideas on how to promote different brands.
+ If [Facebook's whitelisting feature](https://www.makeuseof.com/what-is-facebook-whitelisting/) interests you, for example, exploring this list of Facebook symbols and their meanings can give you ideas on how to promote different brands.

  Some of the most important icons when creating a post on Facebook are in your**Post audience** window, accessible from the button right under your name on the post.